 PDSP policy requires Fellows to devote 100 percent effort to research and research-related activities during both years of the PSDP award, unless otherwise requested and approved in the application.
 PSDP provides up to $75,000 salary in year one and $80,000 salary in year two (plus 15% fringe benefits) and up to $24,750 for supplies and research-related expenses each year.

 A third year of mentorship is awarded by a separate competitive application process to those candidates attaining satisfactory progress during the first 18 months.
 Funding for the third year will come from the sponsoring institution, not the PSDP.
-The institution must be prepared to appoint the third-year scholar as an instructor (or equivalent faculty rank), to protect the Scholar for 85% time in research, and to pay salary and fringe benefits consonant with the rank of instructor at the sponsoring institution.
+The institution must be prepared to appoint the third-year scholar as a senior fellow or instructor (or equivalent faculty rank), to protect the Scholar for 85% time in research, and to pay salary and fringe benefits consonant with the rank of instructor at the sponsoring institution.